Football hooliganism: Spain

-Football hooliganism in Spain arises from three main sources.
-The first is racism, as some black players have been victims of ethnic slurs.
-Samuel Eto'o, a former FC Barcelona player from Cameroon, has denounced the problem.
-Many black foreign players have been racially abused, such as at a 2004 friendly match between Spain and England, in which black England players such as Shaun Wright-Phillips and Ashley Cole endured monkey chants from Spain supporters.
+England players such as Shaun Wright-Phillips and Ashley Cole endured monkey chants from Spain supporters.

 The second source is the strong rivalry between Real Madrid and Barcelona.
 After transferring from Barcelona to Real Madrid, Luís Figo's appearance in Barcelona's Nou Camp stadium triggered a strong reaction: the crowd threw bottles, mobile phones and other objects (including a pig's head).
 Although nobody was injured the match was followed by a large discussion on fan violence in the Spanish Primera División.

 Hooliganism is also rooted in deep political divisions arising from the General Franco fascist regime days (some Real Madrid, Atlético Madrid, Espanyol, Real Betis and Valencia ultras are linked to franquista groups), others with communist leanings (such as Deportivo La Coruña, Athletic Bilbao, Sevilla, Celta de Vigo, Rayo Vallecano) and the independence movements in Catalonia, Galicia and the Basque region.
 In Spain, organized hooligan groups are popularly called grupos ultra.
 Three notorious ones are the Boixos Nois, the Frente Atlético and the Ultras Sur, supporter groups of FC Barcelona, Atlético Madrid and Real Madrid respectively.
 There also have been local or regional disputes between rival teams, for example between Cádiz and Xerez, Betis and Sevilla, Osasuna and Real Zaragoza, or Deportivo de La Coruña and Celta.

 In 1991, Frederiq Roiquier, a French supporter of Espanyol was killed by FC Barcelona hooligans who mistook him for a rival hooligan.
 In 1992, a 13-year-old child died at Espanyol's stadium after being struck by a flare.
 In 1998, Aitor Zabaleta, a supporter of Real Sociedad, was killed by an Atlético Madrid hooligan who was linked to a neo-Nazi group (Bastión), just before a match between these two teams.
 In 2003, a supporter of Deportivo La Coruña was killed in riots by hooligans following his club, when he tried to protect a supporter of the opposing team, SD Compostela.
 Since then, authorities have made attempts to bring hooliganism under control.
 In 2007, there were acts of hooliganism before a match between Atlético Madrid and Real Madrid, with several cars being destroyed and policemen injured by flares and bottles which were thrown at them.